scale-it/algo-builder/README.md

 + Connection to an Algorand node.

+## Algorand Node requirements

++ algod v2.1.3+

+Make sure that the node you are connecting to has a `"EnableDeveloperAPI": true` option set in the `<node_data>/config.json`.
+This is required to compile smart contracts using REST / SDK.

 # Usage

 See [user script documentation](docs/user-script-execution.md) for info about custom scripts and deployments.

-## Working with TypeScript projects
+## Using algob with a TypeScript project

 You can use `algob` within a TS project.
-Write your scripts and do deployments as you would like.
-But then, to run it you firstly need to compile the project to JS.
+You can write your scripts and tests in TS.
+However to use them with `algob` you firstly need to compile the project to JS.

 TODO: provide a project template for TS projects. [task](https://www.pivotaltracker.com/n/projects/2452320).